 The first step is tender love.
 Before we immerse the chicken in flavour, give it a gentle pampering by lightly tenderizing it.
 This isn’t just a massage for the chicken; it’s functional—breaking down those muscle fibres, ensuring every bite later is juicy and succulent.

-For the flavour embrace: In a cozy mixing bowl, mingle together 1 ½ tablespoon of soy sauce and 1 teaspoon of our aromatic Shaoxing wine.
-Now, add that touch of garlic with 1 teaspoon of garlic powder and a hint of heat with ¼ teaspoon white pepper.
+For the flavour embrace: In a cozy mixing bowl, mingle together 1 1/2 tbsp of soy sauce and 1 tsp of our aromatic Shaoxing wine.
+Now, add that touch of garlic with 1 tsp of garlic powder and a hint of heat with 1/4 tsp white pepper.
 Stir until harmoniously combined.

 Now, here's my little secret: I love using a large ziplock bag for this next step.
 It might seem unconventional, but trust me on this.
 Place your chicken inside, pour in the marinade, and give it a good toss.
 The goal?
 Every inch of the chicken should be wearing this flavorful cloak.
 Of course, if bags aren’t your style, a traditional bowl works just as well.